 Node.js applies Semantic Versioning which is a system of versioning where the versions are identified by three numbers X.Y.Z:

 - X (Major): This refers to the changes that are major and may potentially break the existing code.
-If one wants to upgrade the code from a major version to another (e.g., moving code from Node 20 to Node 22), he/she is required to do code review and testing carefully.

 - Y (Minor): These changes bring new features without impacting the existing features.

-- Z (Patch): in the case of bugs, the patch versions offer fixes and are minor security issues that are compatible with the previous versions.
+- Z (Patch): In the case of bugs, the patch versions offer fixes and are minor security issues that are compatible with the previous versions.

 This versioning system is designed in such a way that helps you have a better comprehension of the current state of Node.js on your computer.